connexcs/docs/docs/carrier.md

     * **Tags** and **TOML:** Not applicable to carriers.
     * **Ext.Accounting ID:** This is used to fill in work in an external accounting field to correlate between Connexcs and the external accountancy system.
     * **Call Recording Retention Days:** How long the customer wants to keep the recorded calls.
+    * **Gateway Failover:** This feature allows you to swtich to another IP if the call(s) doesn't pass through or fails on the first IP.
+It has 4 options:
+        * *None*: The call will not switch to any other IP.
+        * *Failover 1*: The call will only to switch to 1 of the IP's that you've configured in the Auth .
+        * *Failover 2*: The call will only to switch to 2 of the IP's that you've configured in the Auth .
+        * *Failover 3*: The call will only to switch to 3 of the IP's that you've configured in the Auth section.

 === "Address"